-In the event that hazardous weather or very heavy snow makes it necessary to call off school, an announcement will be made over the local radio stations, WISN (1140), WTMJ (620), WEMP (1250), WOKY (920).
-Listen for the announcements for St. Paul's Franklin.
+In the event that hazardous weather or very heavy snow makes it necessary to call off school, an announcement will be made over through the local television stations.
+Look for the announcements for St. Paul's Franklin.

 SCHOOL CLEANING AND MAINTENANCE